Martin Luther once said, “I have so much to do that I shall spend the first three hours in prayer.”

 What a statement.
 When you wake up in the morning with a million things to do, is Luther’s practice something you would ever consider doing first?
 Do you examine your busy schedule and fall to your knees in response?
 For many, the answer is no.

-Let’s make it simpler, when you wake up in the morning with absolutely nothing on your agenda, do you go to the Lord in prayer?
-Again, the answer is commonly no. Typically, we take five minutes to scribble a prayer and then move on with our day.
-We throw up quick prayers to God in random situations throughout the day when it suits us.
+Let’s make it simpler, when you wake up on the weekend with nothing pressing on your agenda, do you spend substantial time in prayer?
+Again, the answer is commonly no. Typically, we take a few minutes to scribble a prayer in the morning or we throw up quick thoughts to God in random situations throughout the day when it suits us.
 However, we do not diligently commit a significant portion of our time to the act of prayer.

 The world we live in today is one that praises continual business and constant distraction.
-As such, I think we often forget the value of prayer and let it slip from our daily routines.
-We do not dedicate our time to this practice that we are called as Christians to do.
-Throughout the Old Testament we see God’s people cry out to him in prayer and recognize its importance; there is even a whole book dedicated to it: Psalms.
-The New Testament also speaks highly on practicing the discipline of prayer.
-One of the biggest indications of prayer’s importance is the fact that Jesus did it often.
+As such, we often forget the value of sitting in prayer and do not dedicate our time to this practice that we are called by God to habituate.
+But this is one of the most basic and essential Christian disciplines.